Skip to main content

 Hub and spoke model

 After deploying Retool, the hub is responsible for making sure that the spokes can build and use apps efficiently.
-Setting the up the Hub requires identifying key stakeholders to manage Retool at the infrastructure and application level.
+Setting up the Hub requires identifying key stakeholders to manage Retool at the infrastructure and application level.
 To ensure smooth onboarding at scale, it's best to define your processes upfront.

 Identify your Retool platform owners